Damp (structural): Rising damp

 Rising damp is the common term for the transport of water in the lower sections of walls and other ground-supported structures by capillary action in porous materials.
+Rising damp is a worldwide problem, that causes buildings to deteriorate.
+It is prevalent in old buildings.

 Although rising damp of up to 5 m in height has been observed the height of rise is typically much lower and is rarely above 1.5 m.
 Rising damp has been a widely observed phenomenon for at least two hundred years.
 There is also strong evidence to suggest that it was a problem understood by the Romans and Ancient Greeks.
 In common with most other forms of dampness, rising damp is often misdiagnosed in buildings.
 Many misdiagnose a wall stain as an instance of rising damp, due to misinterpreting the visual evidence of the wall and the readings of moisture meters.